hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

         - Check that the airdrop sender account is a valid account.
 That is:
           - an existing account, which was not deleted or expired
           - a non-existing account, pointed by an alias of `evm_address` or public `ECDSA key`
         - Check that the token being airdropped, does not contain a custom fee, which needs to be covered by the recipient.
+This includes `fractionalFees` with `net_of_transfers=false` and `royaltyFees`, including `fallbackRoyaltyFees`.
-Such transactions should be reverted and rejected.
+        - Such transactions should be reverted and rejected.
         - The business logic for sending pending airdrops
             - Check the association status and the existence of the recipient:

-              - It is an existing one and has `max_auto_associations` set to -1 and is not associated to the token → the token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a `TokenAssociation`
+              - It is an existing one and has `max_auto_associations` set to -1 and is not associated to the token → the token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`

-              - It is an existing one and has `max_auto_associations`, which is a positive number and there are free auto association slots and the recipient is not associated to the token → the token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a `TokenAssociation`
+              - It is an existing one and has `max_auto_associations`, which is a positive number and there are free auto association slots and the recipient is not associated to the token → the token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`

               - It is an existing one and has `max_auto_associations`, which is a positive number but there are no free auto association slots and the recipient is not associated to the token → the token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`